 For an LA garden formerly owned by Howard Hughes, designer Kathleen Ferguson planted 80 containers, most with succulents.
 “They give another layer to areas where there are patio areas or terraces, to tie everything together,” Ferguson says.

 Are you designing a new garden or just hoping to make yours more drought tolerant?
-For more ideas, see:
+For more ideas, see our Garden Design 101 guides to Decks & Patios 101, Fences & Gates 101, and Edible Gardens 101.
+See of our favorite low-water gardens:

 - Garden Visit: Peckerwood in Texas, Where Rare and Endangered Plants Flourish.